Birth Injury Legal Statistics

 • Over $4 million for the family of a 7-year-old with cerebral palsy

-Erb’s palsy is a brachial plexus injury that stems from nerve damage in the shoulder, arm, and/or hand.
+Erb’s palsy is an injury to the brachial plexus (nerves from the neck to the shoulder) that affects sensation and movement of the shoulder, arm, and/or hand.
 Although Erb’s palsy is usually not permanent, the costs to treat it can add up quickly.

-Our partner firm has won millions of dollars for those affected by Erb’s palsy, including:
+Our partner law firms have won millions of dollars for families affected by Erb’s palsy:

 • $4.5 million for the family of a child who has Erb’s palsy